vitorm04/docs.pt-br/docs/visual-basic/programming-guide/concepts/linq/how-to-populate-object-collections-from-multiple-sources-linq.md

 ## <a name="to-create-the-data-file"></a>Para criar o arquivo de dados

-- Copie os arquivos names.csv e scores.csv para a pasta do projeto, conforme descrito em [Como: Unir conteúdo de arquivos diferentes (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md).
+- Copy the names.csv and scores.csv files into your project folder, as described in [How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md).

 ## <a name="example"></a>Exemplo